IBM-Cloud/ansible-collection-ibm/docs/ibm_cd_tekton_pipeline_trigger_property.rst

 ------------
 The below requirements are needed on the host that executes this module.

-- IBM-Cloud terraform-provider-ibm v1.51.0
+- IBM-Cloud terraform-provider-ibm v1.65.1
-- Terraform v0.12.20
+- Terraform v1.5.5

 Parameters
 ----------

-  enum (False, list, None)
-    Options for `single_select` property type.
-Only needed for `single_select` property type.
+  trigger_id (True, str, None)
+    (Required for new resource) The trigger ID.

+  type (True, str, None)
+    (Required for new resource) Property type.

   path (False, str, None)
-    A dot notation path for `integration` type properties only, to select a value from the tool integration.
+    A dot notation path for `integration` type properties only, that selects a value from the tool integration.
 If left blank the full tool integration data will be used.

   pipeline_id (True, str, None)
     (Required for new resource) The Tekton pipeline ID.

-  trigger_id (True, str, None)
-    (Required for new resource) The trigger ID.

   name (True, str, None)
     (Required for new resource) Property name.

-  type (True, str, None)
-    (Required for new resource) Property type.

   value (False, str, None)
     Property value.
 Any string value is valid.

+  enum (False, list, None)
+    Options for `single_select` property type.
+Only needed for `single_select` property type.

+  locked (False, bool, False)
+    When true, this property cannot be overridden at runtime.
+Attempting to override it will result in run requests being rejected.
+The default is false.

   id (False, str, None)